noluwo123/coding-challenge/README.md

 # Steps Needed to Deploy my Application Using Jenkins
 The following are the steps needed to deploy my application:
 1. Create two image repositories on AWS ECR.
-2. Access Jenkins Automation Server console already provisioned and running on AWS account using this url http://204.236.244.121:8080/
+2. Access Jenkins Automation Server console already provisioned and running on AWS account using this url http://ec2-18-209-57-182.compute-1.amazonaws.com:8080
-3. username for Jenkins: bravo
+3. username for Jenkins: noluwo
-4. password for Jenkins: bravo
+4. password for Jenkins: Midwifery2@
 5. On Jenkins dashboard, click on "New item" to create a new pipeline job
 6. Give a name to your new pipeline job, select "Pipeline" option and click "OK"
 7. On the "Configuration" page that follows, scroll down to "Pipeline" section.